KavachOS is open source. Cloud launching soon.

 Scale200,000$199

-Auth0 charges around $228/mo for 10,000 MAU on their paid plan.
-Clerk starts at $25 for 10,000 MAU but charges per organization and has no agent support.
-We're 5–10x cheaper at scale, and the thing most of them charge enterprise rates for — agent identity and MCP OAuth — is built into every plan.
+Auth0 charges around $228 a month for 10,000 MAU on their paid plan.
+Clerk starts at $25 for 10,000 MAU but bills per organization and has no agent support.
+We come in five to ten times cheaper at scale.
+The features most vendors reserve for enterprise pricing, including agent identity and MCP OAuth, are included on every plan.

 The free tier is generous enough to ship a real side project.
-1,000 MAU, unlimited agents, 7-day audit history, no credit card required.
+1,000 MAU, unlimited agents, seven day audit history, no credit card.

 What's open source

 The core library (kavachos on npm and PyPI) is MIT licensed.
 Everything in the SDK: the auth methods, agent identity model, MCP OAuth implementation, session management.
-You can self-host the whole thing.
+Self-host the whole thing.

 kavachOS Cloud is the managed layer: multi-tenant hosting, the dashboard, billing, usage metering, and the platform API.
-If you're comfortable running Cloudflare Workers and D1 databases, you don't need us.
-If you'd rather not, $29/mo is cheaper than the engineering time.
+If you are comfortable running Cloudflare Workers and D1 databases, you do not need us.
+If you would rather not, $29 a month is cheaper than the engineering time.

 Share this post